EvilBengt/ArduinoAlarmClock/Planning.md

   Any active alarm (including quick-alarm) has triggered *the* alarm. *The* alarm will remain in the triggered state (any sub-state) until canceled.

   Other alarms will still be checked as normal.
-If *the* alarm is in mode A and another alarm is triggered, {timeout} will be reset.
+If *the* alarm is in the *Initial* state and another alarm is triggered, {timeout} will be reset.

   * Initial (default triggered state)